-Skipping ahead a few years, SalesForce has launched their cloud-based services which allowed organizations to run their programs by simply having a satisfactory connection to the internet.
-The backend involved a server which picked up requests from the end users to process the query and send the result back through the through the World Wide Web.
+Skipping a few years, SalesForce has launched its cloud-based services which allowed organizations to run their programs by simply having a satisfactory connection to the internet.
+The backend involved a server that picked up requests from the end-users to process the query and send the result back through the World Wide Web.
 This meant that businesses no longer needed to invest in powerful machines to process complex data but only needed systems that were capable enough to connect to the internet.
 Along with that, there was now no need for physical storage rooms to store digital data.
 All of the generated data was now being encrypted and being sent to cloud servers securely.

-Cloud Computing has several implementations in today's world.
+Cloud Computing has several implementations in today’s world, the impact of cloud computing has been such that it has the way businesses or private users functioned.
 Despite these innumerable applications and functionalities, the potential within the Cloud Computing has barely reduced since its inception.
-Now, we don't need physical storage devices for storing documents; we have services like Dcirrus for that.
-We also don't need upgraded machines to perform complex functions.
+Now, we don’t need physical storage devices for storing documents; we have services like Dcirrus for that.
+We also don’t need upgraded machines to perform complex functions.
 Even something as complex as creating a professional graphic design from scratch is entirely achievable on a budget machine through web-based applications like Adobe Sparkpost.